Generic name: succimer (SUCK sih mer)

 How should I take succimer?

-To make swallowing easier, you may open the succimer capsule and sprinkle the medicine into a spoonful of soft food.
-Swallow right away without chewing.
-Do not save the mixture for later use.
+If you cannot swallow a capsule whole, open it and sprinkle the medicine into a spoonful of soft food.
+Swallow the mixture right away without chewing.
+Do not save it for later use.

-You may also open the capsule and empty the medicine beads into a spoon, swallow all of the beads, and then drink a glass of juice or fruit-flavored drink.
+You may also empty the medicine beads into a spoon, swallow all of the beads, and then drink a glass of juice or fruit-flavored drink.

 Drink plenty of liquids to keep your kidneys working properly so they can help eliminate the lead from your body.